suhas21/TrainDetails/README.md

 In your Main Java Class include this Code

 private void getInformation() {

         Retrofit retrofit = new Retrofit.Builder()
                 .baseUrl("https://api.railwayapi.com")
                 .addConverterFactory(GsonConverterFactory.create()).build();
-                //Here we are using the GsonConverterFactory to directly convert json data to object
         Api api = retrofit.create(ApiInterface.class);
         Call<TrainDetailsPOJO> call = api.getDetails();
         call.enqueue(new Callback<TrainDetailsPOJO>() {